Controlling network access

 - If you are in read-only mode, click on Edit in the upper banner.

-- Choose whether to add a client network rule or a server network rule by clicking on one of the Add a rule buttons.
-A new row appears.
+- Choose to add a Client network rule or a Server network rule by clicking one of the Add buttons.
+A new line is displayed.

 - Choose the network IDs of the resources you want to protect in the left side of the rule:

-- Include (Local): local resource impacted by the rule.
+- Local: Local resource affected by the rule.
 E.g., if the workstation has several network cards, you can specify which card is impacted.

-- Exclude (Local): local resource excluded from the rule.
+- ELocal Local resource excluded from the rule.

-- Include (Remote): remote resource impacted by the rule.
+- Remote: Remote resource affected by the rule.
 E.g., the internet.

-- Exclude (Remote): remote resource excluded from the rule.
+- Remote: Remote resource excluded from the rule.

 - In the Ports field, indicate the ports affected by the network rule.
 These ports are the destination ports for client rules and local ports for server rules.